mamoudousow098/reconciliation_project/README.md

-## Simple JAVA APP for deleting rows in a database
+## Simple JAVA APP for switching to the database according to the time

 ### To start the app :